-Biden claims he's picked a running mate, then cracks a joke
+Biden quips to Fox News he decided on VP, campaign says it's a joke

 When Fox News asked who, Biden quipped 'you' in response

-Presumptive Democratic nominee Joe Biden claimed to Fox News on Saturday that he has picked a running mate -- before following it up with a joke about who the choice was.
+Presumptive Democratic nominee Joe Biden quipped to Fox News on Saturday that he has picked a running mate, before following it up with a joke when asked who the choice was.

-When asked by Fox News in Delaware whether or not he had picked a VP, Biden said: "Yeh I have."
+TJ Ducklo, the Biden campaign's national press secretary, later tweeted that the exchange was "clearly a joke."

 BIDEN CONFIDANTS REPORTEDLY SEE VP LIST NARROWED DOWN TO 2

+"When Vice President Biden has made a decision on who his running mate will be, he will let the American people know," he said.

+When asked earlier by Fox News in Delaware whether or not he had picked a VP, Biden said: "Yeh I have."

 When Fox News asked who, Biden quipped "you" in response.
-It was unclear how serious Biden's initial response, made during a bike ride in a state park, was.
+It was initially unclear how serious Biden's initial response, made during a bike ride in a state park, was.

 Speculation is rampant about who Biden may pick as his running mate, and an announcement is expected any day.